Notifications#

 instances.

-is an event describing a change at the CameraSDK-level.
-For instance, if the CameraSDK finds a camera, a notification of the type “SdkEvent
+category describes a change at the CameraSDK-level.
+For instance, if the CameraSDK discovers a USB-connected camera, a notification of the type “SdkEvent

 ” is generated.